MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Similar to Azure Functions, there are built-in triggers for event-driven processing, however, instead of deploying application code Logic Apps can be composed using a graphical user interface which supports blocks like conditionals, loops, and other constructs.

 There are multiple [deployment modes](/azure/logic-apps/single-tenant-overview-compare) available. *Standard* is recommended to ensure a single tenant deployment and mitigate noisy neighbor scenarios.
 It uses the containerized single-tenant Azure Logic Apps runtime based on Azure Functions.
-In this mode, the logic app have multiple stateful and stateless workflows.
+In this mode, the logic app can have multiple stateful and stateless workflows.
 Be aware of the upper configuration limits.

 ## Constrained migrations using IaaS

 Many applications with existing on-premises deployments use virtualization technologies and redundant hardware to provide mission-critical levels of reliability.
-Modernization is often hindered by business constraints which prevent full alignment with the cloud-native baseline (north-star) architecture pattern recommended for mission-critical workloads.
+Modernization is often hindered by business constraints that prevent full alignment with the cloud-native baseline (north-star) architecture pattern recommended for mission-critical workloads.
 So, many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.
 The use of IaaS Virtual Machines can be required for certain scenarios:

-- Available PaaS services do not provide the required performance or level of control.
+- Available PaaS services don't provide the required performance or level of control.
 - The workload requires operating system access, specific drivers, or network and system configurations.
 - The workload does not support running in containers.
 - Lack of support for third-party workloads.

-This section focuses on the optimal usage of Azure Virtual Machines and associated services in order to maximize the reliability of the application platform, highlighting key aspects of the mission-critical design methodology which transpose cloud-native and IaaS migration scenarios.
+This section focuses on best usage of Azure Virtual Machines and associated services in order to maximize the reliability of the application platform.
+It highlights key aspects of the mission-critical design methodology, which transpose cloud-native and IaaS migration scenarios.

 ### Design considerations